excalith/unity-observer/README.md

 ![](screenshot.png)

 ### Notes
-- Should work with Unity 2017+
+- Should work with Unity 2018.3 or later
 - Works with both Dark and Light themes

 ## Usage